 A bracketing \mathcal{C} over an utterance U is binary branching if $U \in \mathcal{C}$ and every bracket $X \in \mathcal{C}$ is a union $X = X_1 \cup X_2$ of brackets $X_1, X_2 \in \mathcal{C}$.
-One fundamental difference between the incremental parser and the unsupervised parsing algorithms of Klein, Manning and Bod is that the algorithms of Klein, Manning and Bod always produce a binary branching bracketing while the incremental parser can produce any bracketing.
+One fundamental difference between the incremental parser and the unsupervised parsing algorithms of Klein, Manning and Bod is that the algorithms of Klein, Manning and Bod is that the algorithms of Klein, Manning and Bod is produce a binary branching bracketing while the incremental parser can produce any bracketing.
 The syntactic annotation found in the corpora is also not necessarily binary branching.
 This is reflected in the parsing results of the different algorithms.
 The binary branching parsers typically produce more brackets than are found in the annotation and therefore tend to have high recall scores and low precision.
 The incremental parser, on the other hand, produces typically fewer brackets and therefore its precision and recall values are closer to each other (and to their F_1 average).